Xilinx/Vitis_Model_Composer/Tutorials/HDL_Library/Lab2/README.md

 <br><br> At this point, the subsystem contains two input ports and one output port.
 You will add a black box to this subsystem:
 <br><br><img src="Images/Step2/Step4.png">

-5. Right-click the design canvas, select **Xilinx BlockAdd**, and add a Black Box block to this subsystem.
+5. Left-click the design canvas and begin typing **Black Box** to a Black Box block to this subsystem.
 <br><br>A browser window opens, listing the VHDL source files that can be associated with the black box.

 6. From this window, select the top-level VHDL file <samp>transpose_fir.vhd</samp>.
 This is illustrated in the following figure